miniufo/xinvert/paper/paper.md

 # Usage

 `xinvert` is designed in a functional-programming (FP) style.
 Users only need to import the function they are interested in and call it to get the inverted results (\autoref{table:1}).
-Note that the calculation of the forcing function $F$ (e.g., calculating the vorticity using the velocity vector) on the right-hand side of the equation is **NOT** the core part of this package.
+Note that the calculation of the forcing function $F$ (e.g., calculating the vorticity using the velocity vector) on the right-hand side of the equation is not the core part of this package.
 But there is a `FiniteDiff` utility module with which finite difference calculus can be readily performed.

 # Acknowledgements